-If Alaris or any of its assets becomes subject to any insolvency, bankruptcy, receivership, liquidation, reorganization or similar proceedings, Alaris must first repay the Senior Credit Facility and any other senior indebtedness which may arise from time to time before repaying holders of convertible debentures.
-Following repayment in full of the Senior Credit Facility and any other senior indebtedness, the convertible debentures become entitled to the distribution of any remaining assets of Alaris to satisfy any owing obligations on such convertible debentures.
-In addition, any assets of Alaris that are subject to a security interest or are required to be marshalled pursuant to the rights of any creditor ranking senior to the holders of the convertible debentures may not be available to satisfy any obligations owing on the convertible debentures.
-As a result, if Alaris or any of its assets becomes subject to any insolvency, bankruptcy, receivership, liquidation, reorganization or similar proceedings, Alaris may have insufficient assets remaining to pay amountsdue on any or all of the then outstanding convertible debentures.
+If Alaris or any of its assets becomes subject to any insolvency, bankruptcy, receivership, liquidation, reorganization or similar proceedings, Alaris must first repay the Senior Credit Facility and any other senior indebtedness which may arise from time to time before repaying holders of Debentures.
+Following repayment in full of the Senior Credit Facility and any other senior indebtedness, the Debentures become entitled to the distribution of any remaining assets of Alaris to satisfy any owing obligations on such Debentures.
+In addition, any assets of Alaris that are subject to a security interest or are required to be marshalled by the rights of any creditor ranking senior to the holders of the Debentures may not be available to satisfy any obligations owing on the Debentures.
+As a result, if Alaris or any of its assets becomes subject to any insolvency, bankruptcy, receivership, liquidation, reorganization or similar proceedings, Alaris may have insufficient assets remaining to pay amountsdue on any or all of the then outstanding Debentures.

-Additionally, any deterioration in Alaris' financial condition may affect our ability to pay principal, premium (if any) and interest on the convertible debentures when due.
-Alaris is prohibited from making any payment on the convertible debentures if: (a) a default, event of default or acceleration occurs under the Senior Credit Facility or any other senior indebtedness or any swap obligation of any senior creditor or its affiliates; (b) a default under the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness permits the holders and the Senior Credit Facility or any other senior indebtedness (as applicable) to accelerate its maturity; or (c) if such payment would create a default of the Senior Credit Facility or any other senior indebtedness that would permit acceleration of its maturity.
+Additionally, any deterioration in Alaris' financial condition may affect our ability to pay principal, premium (if any) and interest on the Debentures when due.
+Alaris is prohibited from making any payment on the Debentures if: (a) a default, event of default or acceleration occurs under the Senior Credit Facility or any other senior indebtedness or any swap obligation of any senior creditor or its affiliates; (b) a default under the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness that would permit acceleration of its maturity.

-Alaris may Redeem the convertible debentures prior to Maturity
+Alaris may Redeem the Debentures before Maturity

-Between June 30, 2022, and June 30, 2023 (and subject to regulatory approval and any restrictions on the redemption of convertible debentures of a particular series), Alaris has the right to redeem the convertible debentures, either in whole at any time or in part from time to time, on at least 30 and not more than 60 days' notice, at a redemption price equal to the principal amount of the convertible debentures plus accrued and unpaid interest, as long as the volume-weighted average trading price of the Trust Units on the TSX for the 20 consecutive trading days ending on the fifth trading day before the date on which the notice of redemption is given is at least 125% of the conversion price.
-Holders of convertible debentures should assume that Alaris will exercise its redemption right if refinancing at a lower interest rate becomes available or if Management determines that it is otherwise in Alaris' best interest to redeem the convertible debentures.
+Between June 30, 2022, and June 30, 2023 (and subject to regulatory approval and any restrictions on the redemption of 2024 Debentures of a particular series), Alaris has the right to redeem the 2024 Debentures, either in whole at any time or in part from time to time, on at least 30 and not more than 60 days' notice, at a redemption price equal to the principal amount of the 2024 Debentures plus accrued and unpaid interest, as long as the volume-weighted average trading price of the Trust Units on the TSX for the 20 consecutive trading days ending on the fifth trading day before the date on which the notice of redemption is given is at least 125% of the conversion price.
+Holders of 2024 Debentures should assume that Alaris will exercise its redemption right if refinancing at a lower interest rate becomes available or if Management determines that it is otherwise in Alaris' best interest to redeem the 2024 Debentures.